Double Falcon: Name

 The serekh of Double Falcon is unique in its layout and composition.
 Firstly, it is the only serekh topped by two Horus falcons, facing each other.
 Secondly, the serekh does not have a name compartment, being filled by the vertical lines which usually represent the niched facade of a palace.
 The serekh also lacks the horizontal line that delimits the palace facade from the name of the ruler above.
 Finally, each falcon stands on its own peak.
 So-called "anonymous serekhs" have been found somewhat frequently all over Upper and Lower Egypt, some even finding provenance in Rafah, located in southern Palestine.
 Many were discovered in the tombs of Abydos, namely in the tombs U-s and U-t.
 In addition to the original Double Falcon serekh, M. J. Clédat also found a number of other similarly styled serekhs from artifacts at el-Beda, one of which he postulated represented a name of a queen, "Ka-Neith".
 As for Double Falcon, a pharaoh, Clédat and fellow Egyptologists Günter Dreyer and Edwin van den Brink suspect that a deeper symbolism explains these peculiarities.
 The two falcons could represent Lower Egypt and the Sinai, as it seems that Double Falcon reigned over both regions.
-Dreyer believes that the falcons stand on a representation of the "mountain sign" N26 of Gardiner's sign list: and reads the name as Dju (ḏw), so that the name of the king is represented by a pair of falcons on mountains above a plain serekh.
-In contrast, Alejandro Jiménez Serrano reads the name as Nebwy (nb.wy), "the two lords", and sees a similarity with a much earlier palette on display in the Barbier-Mueller Museum of Geneva.
+Dreyer believes that the falcons stand on a representation of the "mountain sign", N26 of Gardiner's sign list: and reads the name as Dju (ḏw), so that the name of the king is represented by a pair of falcons on mountains above a plain serekh.
+In contrast, Alejandro Jiménez Serrano reads the name as Nebwy (nb.wy), "the two lords", and sees a similarity with a much earlier cosmetic palette on display in the Barbier-Mueller Museum of Geneva.